TuesdayUkes/genlist-butler/GITHUB_ACTIONS.md

 4. **Watch the workflow:**
    - Go to Actions tab to see the publish workflow run
    - It will automatically publish to both TestPyPI and PyPI

-#### Alternative: Manual Trigger

-You can also manually trigger the publish workflow:
-1. Go to Actions → Publish to PyPI → Run workflow
-2. This is useful for testing or republishing

 ## Testing the Workflows Locally